SpringWave1/New_CS4240A3/README.txt.txt

 BEFORE STARTING THE GAME:
 If the materials of the scene are all pink/not rendered, go to:
-Window > Package Manager, select Unity Registry from the packages dropdown, find the "Universal RP" package and import
+Window > Package Manager, select Unity Registry from the packages dropdown, find the "Universal RP" package and import.
+Then, go to: Edit > Render Pipeline, click Universal Render Pipeline, click Upgrade Project Materials to UniversalRP Materials.
+Everything will be fine then.

 Our Game: The Running Dead
 Inspired by the popular L4D zombie apocalypse survival FPS series,